ctphoenix/Python-Course-Material/chapter1.md

 test_function("moving_window_average", index = 1,
               not_called_msg = "Make sure to use `moving_window_average`!",
+              incorrect_msg = "Are you sure that your answer is correct?") test_function("print", index = 1,
-              incorrect_msg = "Are you sure that your answer is correct?") success_msg("Great work!")
+              not_called_msg = "Did you remember to print your output?", incorrect_msg = "Are you sure that your answer is correct?")
+success_msg("Great work!")
 ```

 --- type:NormalExercise lang:python xp:100 skills:1 key:006c8d659a